 No ball

-In professional cricket, no ball is an illegal pitch.
-In this case, the game is stopped, and the battering team receives an additional wound.
+No ball is considered an unlawful pitch in the professional cricket league.
+In this particular scenario, the game is halted, and the side that is being battered suffers an extra injury.
 In addition, if this is an ODI or Twenty20I match, the team receives a free hit – a serve that protects the batsman from being knocked out of the game (if the wicket is knocked down, the ball is caught, etc.).
-No ball serve does not count as a completed attempt for bowlers, and the player must re-throw the ball.
-More information is in our article.
+It is necessary for the player to re-throw the ball if they serve the ball, since this does not qualify as a full attempt for bowlers.
+Please refer to our post for more details.

 The Laws of Cricket is the document that defines the rules of the cricket game around the world.
 The main body of Laws of Cricket is a section with 42 Laws and a section with five appendices.